 Women who still have a uterus must take both estrogen and progestogen as part of HRT.

 This is because estrogen stimulates the growth of the lining of the uterus (called

 the endometrium).
 Before menopause this lining is removed during your period through

 the action of a natural progestogen.
-After menopause, taking oestrogen on its own
+After menopause, taking estrogen on its own as

 Progestogens such as NETA help to protect the lining of the uterus from developing

-Estalis Continuous patches release oestradiol and NETA in a continuous and controlled
+Estalis Continuous patches release estradiol and NETA in a continuous and controlled

 way just as your ovaries were doing before.
 Because the medicine does not have to

 pass through your stomach and liver, it allows you to take a much lower dose than

 would be needed in a tablet and helps to avoid some unpleasant side effects.